We have recently updated our safety policies regarding vaccines and mask requirements. Learn More here.

 Does my child need a ticket?

 Every person needs a ticket, even if your child plans to sit on your lap.
 We need to know the exact number of people in our concert hall so we do not exceed capacity.
-But note the student discounts information above!

 When should I applaud?